yagaboshane/yagaboshane/README.md

 - 👀 I’m interested in Software development and Data analytics
 - 🌱 I’m currently learning SQL,Python and Tableau for data analytics
 - 💞️ I’m looking to collaborate on interesting projects to learn and gain more experience
-- 📫 How to reach me LinkedIn: https://www.linkedin.com/in/shane-yagabo-03b4a4a3/
+- 📫 Reach me on LinkedIn: https://www.linkedin.com/in/shane-yagabo-03b4a4a3/

 <!---
 yagaboshane/yagaboshane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.